-In June 2017, Colombia Project team members, who were trainers at the Andean Region International Training Institute, had the opportunity to meet with Fundacion Mencoldes and Rotary Districts 4281 and 5240, to partner on a project which will begin in late 2017.
+- In June 2017, Colombia Project team members, who were trainers at the Andean Region International Peace Training Institute, had the opportunity to meet with Fundacion Mencoldes and Rotary Districts 4281 and 5240, to partner on a project which began in late 2017.
 In December 2018 we trained women and youth in Soacha and Ibague.

 - In 2015, after the MBBI Congress in Bucharest, the Colombia project reorganized under the leadership of a Colombian lawyer and mediator living in Canada, a Spanish mediator and trainer living in the UK, and a North American mediator and law professor living in the US.
-Two of these project leaders made an assessment trip to Colombia in December 2015, with two other team members, to explore how best to build on the work that MBBI volunteers did between 2010 and 2013, establish connections with other potential partners and begin contacting local Rotary Clubs.
+Two of these project leaders made an assessment trip to Colombia in December 2015, with two other team members, to explore how best to build on the work that MBBI volunteers had done between 2010 and 2013, establish connections with other potential partners and begin contacting local Rotary Clubs.
 A second assessment trip took place in May 2016.